mrhenry/is-looking-for/fulltime-developer.md

 Mr. Henry is an internet-bureau, graphic design firm, development lab, birthplace of concepts and ideas & creative cave...
 We love what we do!
 Mr. Henry is a small team, working on both little and big projects, be it on- or offline; but all with the same vigor!

 Our 'clientèle' ranges from rockstars to architects, photographers to cities.
-Some of our clients include KOMONO, Eastpak, M HKA, Hugo & Marie, HETPALEIS, Vedett, Hi-ReS!, Proximus Cycling Challenge, Sagmeister & Walsh, Us By Night, Kunstenpunt,  Woestijnvis, our moms, city of Ghent/Antwerp/Hasselt, The Mill, Mr. Henry himself.
+Some of our clients include KOMONO, Eastpak, M HKA, Hugo & Marie, OkO, Vedett, Hi-ReS!, August, Sagmeister & Walsh, Us by Night, Kunstenpunt, YUST, our moms, city of Ghent/Antwerp/Hasselt, The Mill and Mr. Henry themself.

 Some links for some behind-the-scene action: [www](https://www.mrhenry.be) - [insta](https://instagram.com/wearemrhenry)  - [fb](https://fb.com/wearemrhenry)